 - Private condominiums

-However, there are also strata-titled landed homes, or commonly known as cluster housing.
+However, there are also strata-titled landed homes, commonly known as cluster housing.

 Cluster houses are a type of hybrid landed property in the sense that they have strata titles but they’re on landed housing estates.
 Think of it like a condominium where the owners share communal facilities, and pay monthly maintenance fees.
-But instead of high-rise buildings, they are low-rise projects comprising terrace houses, semi-d houses, bungalow homes or a mix of all three types of properties.
-An example of a strata landed development is Watercove in Sembawang.
+But instead of high-rise buildings, they are low-rise projects comprising terrace houses, semi-detached houses, bungalow homes or a mix of all three types of properties.

 Types of Landed Properties You Can Find in Singapore

 According to URA, a terrace house is a row of houses with at least three houses that are joined by a common wall.
 There are two types of terrace houses, Type 1 and Type 2.
 The main difference between the two is the land size.